 The gasoline engine or electric motor sits on a mount, on top of the go-kart frame.
 It provides power to the go-kart powertrain and drive shaft, which are connected to the rear axle.

-As the pistons inside the engine cylinders move, it spins the driveshaft, which subsequently rotates the axle that turn the wheels and accelerate the go kart.
+As the pistons inside the engine cylinders move, it spins the crankshaft, which subsequently rotates the axle that turn the wheels and accelerate the go kart.
 The constant acceleration moves the go-kart forward.

 The steering wheel is attached to the steering shaft.
 The steering shaft is attached to two tie rods (one to the left and the other to the right).
 These are connected to spindles on each side that are held together by a kingpin bolt.
 The spindle turns when you turn your steering wheel ensuring that you can turn your go-kart left and right.